simonpf/ipwgml/docs/intro.md

-# The Satellite Precipitation Retrieval (SPR) benchmakr dataset created by the International Precipitation Working Group
+# The Satellite Precipitation Retrieval (SPR) benchmark dataset created by the International Precipitation Working Group

 This documentation describes the ``ipwgml`` Python package, which provides functionality to access and use the satellite precipitation retrieval (SPR) benchmark dataset